May 4th Movement of 1919 - 五四运动 Wǔ sì yùn dòng

 Group picture probably taken when Kang Youwei (center) was in the United States in 1907.
 His second daughter, Kang Tongbi, then a student at Barnard College, is seated on Kang's right.
 Behind her is Luo Chang, then studying at Oxford University, UK.
 Image by Unknown ➚ available under a Creative Commons License ➚

-So on May 4th 1919 over 3,000 students mainly from Beijing (Peking) University gathered in Tiananmen Square at 1:30pm in protest.
+So on May 4th 1919 over 3,000 students mainly from Beijing (Peking) University gathered in Tiananmen Square at 1:30pm to protest.
 They marched to the neighboring legation quarter with slogans such as ‘Return Qingdao to Us’ and ‘Boycott Japanese Goods’.
 Police blocked their way to the legations so the crowd turned their fury on ‘Japanese collaborators’ in the government.
 The houses of the Pro-Japanese faction including Cao Rulin 曹汝霖 ➚, Zhang Zongxiang 张宗祥 ➚ and Lu Zongyu 陆宗舆 ➚ were attacked.
 The Chinese minister Cao Rulin's house was ransacked and some of his family and friends were beaten up.
 These protests were all over by 5:45pm but discontent rumbled on, a strike was called and the Beijing university students refused to attend lectures.
 On May 7th the students formed an association and sent out messages all over China for others to join the protest.
 Their call was answered and large rallies at Tianjin, Nanjing, Shanghai, Wuhan, Guangzhou (Canton) and Changsha took place.
 Mao Zedong, then in Changsha initially took little part; probably because his mother was terminally ill.
 Chinese rallies in Japan were blocked by armed police.
 It was the first mass urban protest in Chinese history.
 The protests continued and 700 students were arrested on June 4th.
 However these arrests only brought in wider scale support.
 On June 5th workers began a general strike in Shanghai which grew by June 10th to about 70,000 people.

 Deng Yingchao and Zhou Enlai with adopted daughter Sun Weishi.
 1949.
 Image by Unknown ➚ available under a Creative Commons License ➚

 Deng Yingchao 邓颖超 ➚ described the events in Tianjin.
 She became the head of the Tianjin Women's Patriotic Society that held large rallies, printed propaganda and gave speeches.
 These protests aimed principally ‘to save the country’ and not to install democracy or communism.
 Deng went door to door to spread the message.
 Zhou Enlai (Premier 1949-76) broke off his studies in Japan to work with a student organization in Tianjin.
 He became editor of the Tianjin Students Union newspaper which was published every day with 20,000 copies printed.
 Rallies were obstructed by armed police who often beat up the protestors.
 A large rally was held on October 10th 1918.
-Protests were made to Yang Yide (the Chief of Tianjin Police) but by November the protesting organizations were made illegal and had to carry on in secret.
+Protests were made to Yang Yide (the Chief of Tianjin Police) but by November the protesting organizations were declared illegal and had to carry on in secret.
 A peaceful rally to deliver a letter of protest to Governor Cao Rui in December was met by further violence.
 Only after continued protests dragging on into 1920 were all the arrested students released from jail.
-Deng Yingchao records that female equality was achieved; the two protest groups were initially divided by gender but were then merged and worked together harmoniously with equal status - for the first time in China.
+Deng Yingchao records that female equality was achieved; the two protest groups were initially divided by gender but when they merged they worked together harmoniously with equal status - for the first time in China.
 Deng Yingchao and Zhou Enlai went on to be married in 1925.
-There was widespread support among Republican leaders, Sun Yatsen called for the students to be exempted from punishment because of their patriotic motives.
-At the other end of the reformist spectrum Kang Youwei thought the protests were a valid expression of 'people's rights'.
+There was widespread support among Republican leaders, Sun Yatsen called for the students to be exempted from punishment because of their patriotic motives and at the other end of the reformist spectrum Kang Youwei thought the protests were a valid expression of 'people's rights'.

 The International Situation